qqdp/git-pseudonymizer/README.md

 #### --repo-folder (required)

 Provide the path to a folder containing one or more git repositories.
-Should not be used with --repo-folder-direct.

 - Example: `--repo-folder /path/to/folder`

-#### --repo-folder-direct (required)
+#### --identifier (optional)

-Provide the direct path for a single git repository.
-Should not be used with --repo-folder.
+Provide a String to be used for Name/Email replacements.

+- Example: `--identifier Student`

+#### --blacklist (optional)

+Provide email addresses in order to ignore specific authors (these will not be replaced).
+A blacklist file will be created in the provided folder.

-- Example: `--repo-folder-direct /path/to/repo`
+- Example: `--blacklist example@example example2@example2`

 #### --rm-mailmap (optional)